zulip/zulip/docs/subsystems/analytics.md

 - Efficient to query so that we can display data in-app (e.g. on the streams page) with minimum impact on the overall performance of those pages.
-- Storage size smaller than the size of the main Message/UserMessage database tables, so that we can store the data in the main postgres database rather than using a specialized database platform.
+- Storage size smaller than the size of the main Message/UserMessage database tables, so that we can store the data in the main Postgres database rather than using a specialized database platform.

 There are a few important things you need to understand in order to